 Sitting is the most favorable position for meditation.
-Whether you choose to sit on the floor using a meditation cushion, on a chair both of these methods provide the potential to achieve the desired results.
+Whether you choose to sit on the floor using a meditation cushion, or on a chair, both of these methods provide the potential to achieve the desired results.
 The mind remains focused, relaxed, and conscientious when the body is upright.

 This differs from performing meditation while lying flat on your back.
 In yoga terminology, ‘Savasana’ is the word used to perform meditation while lying down.

 Lying down causes people to feel more relaxed which can lead to them falling asleep, which is good, but ideally not during meditation.